emanueledepaola/snake-autoplay/README.md

 This domain name must coincide with the string highlighted in the above URL thus, launching the deploy script would be the same as running the following command, for instance:

-    pygbag --gh_codespace "animated-space-zebra" main.py
+    pygbag --gh_codespace "andreagalle-animated-space-zebra" main.py

-passing the `"animated-space-zebra"` codespace name itself, randomly assigned by GitHub itself.
+passing the `"andreagalle-animated-space-zebra"` codespace name itself, randomly assigned by GitHub itself.
 That's important to remember, just in case the `${CODESPACE_NAME}` environment variable won't work anymore in the future!

 ![Open Codespace](https://raw.githubusercontent.com/andreagalle/snake-autoplay/focus-group-demo/img/animated_space_zebra.png)
 ( *"An animated space zebra in the style of vector artwork."* prompted to [DALL·E 2 - OpenAI](https://labs.openai.com/ ) on the 16th March 2023.)